FooBarWidget/debendencies/README.md

-# Debian package shared library dependencies inferer
+# Debian package shared library dependencies detector

 Debendencies scans executables and shared libraries for their shared library dependencies, and outputs a list of Debian package names that provide those libraries.
 It fulfills the same role as [dpkg-shlibdeps](https://manpages.debian.org/stable/dpkg-dev/dpkg-shlibdeps.1.en.html) but can be used as a standalone tool instead of being tied to the official Debian package building process.
 This means that Debendencies can be used in combination with [fpm](https://github.com/jordansissel/fpm) or other packaging tools.